News & Information of Interest to WSBA Members

 The Judicial Assistance and Services Program (JASP) provides confidential support for judges, or those who are concerned about a judge.
 Contact Susanna Kanther, Psy.D., at 415-572-3803.
 Visit www.wsba.org/for-legal-professionals/member-support/wellness/judicial-assistance-service-program.

 The Washington Unbar Alcoholics Anonymous group for legal professionals has been meeting weekly for almost 30 years.
 The group meets Wednesdays, 12:15–1:30 p.m., and Sundays, 7–8 p.m.
 Currently, the group meets online via Zoom, and attorneys from all over Washington participate.
 For more information and Zoom credentials contact firstname.lastname@example.org.

 Sign Up for Low Bono

 The Moderate Means Program connects moderate income clients with family, housing, consumer law, and unemployment cases to legal professionals who offer reduced fees.
 Family law lawyers and LLLTs are especially needed due to a backlog of cases stemming from the COVID-19 pandemic.
-Find out more here: www.wsba.org/connect-serve/volunteer-opportunities/mmp or email email@example.com.
+Find out more at www.wsba.org/connect-serve/volunteer-opportunities/mmp or email email@example.com.